Palmyra: Later Roman and Byzantine periods

 Aurelian spared the city and stationed a garrison of 600 archers, led by Sandarion, as a peacekeeping force.
 In 273 Palmyra rebelled under the leadership of Septimius Apsaios, declaring Antiochus (a relative of Zenobia) as Augustus.
 Aurelian marched against Palmyra, razing it to the ground and seizing the most valuable monuments to decorate his Temple of Sol.
 Palmyrene buildings were smashed, residents massacred and the Temple of Bel pillaged.

-Palmyra was reduced to a village and it largely disappeared from historical records of that period.
-Aurelian repaired the Temple of Bel, and the Legio I Illyricorum was stationed in the city.
+Palmyra was significantly reduced and it largely disappeared from historical records of that period.
+After its sacking, Aurelian repaired the Temple of Bel, and the Legio I Illyricorum was stationed in the city.
 Shortly before 303 the Camp of Diocletian, a castrum in the western part of the city, was built.
 The 4 ha camp was a base for the Legio I Illyricorum, which guarded the trade routes around the city.
-Palmyra became a Christian city in the decades following its destruction by Aurelian.
-In late 527, Justinian I ordered the restoration of Palmyra's churches and public buildings to protect the empire against raids by Lakhmid king Al-Mundhir III ibn al-Nu'man.
+Though some of the city would not be rebuilt, Palmyra would become a major stronghold and fortress in the East.
+Thanks in part to this, in the following years Palmyra began to regain importance, becoming a Christian city in the decades following its destruction by Aurelian.
+In late 527, Justinian I further strengthened the city, ordering the restoration of Palmyra's churches and public buildings to protect the empire against raids by Lakhmid king Al-Mundhir III ibn al-Nu'man.